Air Force Enlisted Job Descriptions - 2T1X1 - Vehicle Operations

-Specialty Summary: Performs and manages vehicle operations functions and activities.
+The Vehicle Operations Job Specialty performs and manages vehicle operations functions and activities.
 Included are dispatching, operating, and servicing motor vehicles such as general and special purpose, base maintenance, and material handling vehicles.
-Air Force Airmen in the vehicle operations perform fleet management duties, accounts for vehicle fleet, issues driver's licenses, and conducts analyses.
-Plans, organizes, and directs vehicle transportation to support operational missions.
+Air Force Airmen in the vehicle operations perform fleet management duties, account for vehicle fleet, issue driver's licenses, and conduct analyses.
+They also plan, organize, and direct vehicle transportation to support operational missions.
 Related DoD Occupational Subgroup: 811.

 Duties and Responsibilities:

-Plans and schedules vehicle operations activities and transportation support requirements.
-Designates and coordinates shuttle bus and mass transportation requirements.
-Manages school bus transportation, develops taxi zones or stands, plan and implement convoy operations.
+The vehicle specialist also plans and schedules vehicle operations activities and transportation support requirements, designates and coordinates shuttle bus and mass transportation requirements.
+They also manage school bus transportation, develops taxi zones or stands, plan and implement convoy operations.

 Knowledge.
 Knowledge is mandatory of: vehicle operation and official use of government vehicles and equipment; operation of dispatch, fleet management, and driver qualification and licensing functions; evaluating, staffing, and negotiating transportation support agreements; evaluating requirements and developing operating procedures to support contingency and mobility operations; custodial responsibilities; budget preparation; and developing and monitoring contracted services.